iturdikulov/notes/research/Syd-GTD_with_taskwarrior.md

 ## Context

-> The most important step in choosing what task to work on is to realise that
+> The most important step in choosing what task to work on is to realize that
 > there are tasks you don't even need to consider.
-If you're on an airplane and
+If you're on an airplane, and
 > you have some time to work, there's absolutely no way that you're going to be
 > able to water your office plants.
 Ideally, tasks that lie out of your current
 > context should not even present themselves in the range of opportunities.

-You can merge contexts into big one, or use custom parmeters, example (need place into `~/.taskrc`):
+You can merge contexts into big one, or use custom parameters, example (need place into `~/.taskrc`):

     context.work=+@computer or +@phone or +@online